 Aim of Montreal Protocol

 The main aim of the Montreal Protocol is to safeguard the ozone layer by controlling total global production and consumption of substances that deplete it.
 It organises several groups of ozone-depleting substances in order.
-The Protocol exercises the phase-out of 100 chemicals of production and consumption with the aim of eventually eliminating them completely.
+The Protocol mandates the phase-out of 100 chemicals of production and consumption with the aim of eventually eliminating them completely.

-What is the Theme of World Ozone Day 2023?
+What is the Theme of World Ozone Day 2024?

-The theme for World Ozone Day 2023 is the “Montreal Protocol@35: global cooperation protecting life on earth”.
-This year’s theme aims at celebrating the successful completion of 35 years of Montreal Protocol.
-And also aims at urging global contribution in protecting our Earth as it is the most valuable resource to mankind.
+The theme for World Ozone Day 2024 is the ‘Montreal Protocol: Advancing Climate Action’.
+This year’s theme aims at urging global contribution in protecting our Earth as it is the most valuable resource to mankind.
+In this year the focus is on advancing climate change, the prime factor leading to depletion of the ozone layer, raising awareness about the same.

-India’s MoEFCC Celebrates World Ozone Day 2023
+World Ozone Day 2024: Events

 Model of International Cooperation